Jbleezy/BO1-Reimagined/README.md

 ### Olympia
 * Unupgraded: deals 1.5x more damage
-* Upgraded: bullets now get added to the clip at the same time that they do in the reload animation
+* Upgraded: ammo now gets added to the clip at the same time that it does in the reload animation

 ### PM63
 * Unupgraded: increased stock ammo from 100 to 120